MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 Microsoft has a Scene studio that allows you to build scenes.
 It's available on [Scenes Editor - Teams Developer Portal](https://dev.teams.microsoft.com/scenes).
 This document refers to Scene studio in the Teams Developer Portal.
 A scene in the context of the Scene studio contains the following elements:

 * Seats reserved for meeting organizer and meeting presenters.
 The presenter doesn't refer to the user who is actively sharing.
-For more information, check [meeting role](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).
+For more information, see [meeting role](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).

 * Seat and image for each participant with an adjustable width and height.

-* XYZ coordinates of all the seats and images.
+* Seat and image XYZ coordinates.

 * Collection of images that are camouflaged as one image.